SoMarkAI/SoPDF/README.md

 ## Why SoPDF?

-For developers, a feature-rich open-source PDF processing library often comes with a license that is not friendly to the open-source ecosystem.
-If you release a product under a permissive license or contribute to a library that others can freely embed, the license can become a real obstacle.
-Yet high performance and comprehensive functionality are indispensable requirements for PDF processing.

-**SoPDF was built to close that gap.**
+**1. 🚀 High Performance**

+With parallel processing and other optimizations, SoPDF significantly outperforms alternatives: rendering up to **1.56x faster**, plain text extraction **2.7x faster**, and full-text search **3x faster** — while maintaining **99% word-level accuracy consistency** with PyMuPDF.
+See the [Performance Benchmark](#performance-benchmark) section, or run it yourself.

+**2. ✨ Feature-Rich**

+Built on [`pypdfium2`](https://github.com/pypdfium2-team/pypdfium2) (Google PDFium, for rendering and text) and [`pikepdf`](https://github.com/pikepdf/pikepdf) (libqpdf, for structure and writing).
+SoPDF covers the entire workflow from rendering and text extraction to structural editing.

+**3. 🎯 Clean API**

+Intuition as documentation.
+You would have designed it the same way.

+**4. 🔓 Permissive License**

-Built on [`pypdfium2`](https://github.com/pypdfium2-team/pypdfium2) (Google's PDFium, for rendering & text) and [`pikepdf`](https://github.com/pikepdf/pikepdf) (libqpdf, for structure & writing), SoPDF delivers the same core capabilities under the **Apache 2.0 License** — no strings attached, no license audits, no friction.
+In PDF processing, feature-rich + open source often comes with a license unfriendly to the open-source ecosystem.
+But SoPDF delivers equivalent core capabilities under the **Apache 2.0 License** — no strings attached, no license audit, zero friction.
 Embed it, ship it, fork it.
 It's yours.

-Beyond its license, SoPDF is also **genuinely faster** than the incumbent alternative.
-Rendering is up to **1.56× faster**, plain-text extraction **2.7× faster**, and full-text search **3× faster** than PyMuPDF — all with 99% word-level accuracy parity.
-See [Benchmarks](#benchmarks) to verify the numbers yourself.
+> If you find SoPDF helpful, please consider giving it a ⭐ Star — it really means a lot to us.
+Every star fuels our motivation to keep improving.

 ---